 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.
 Contact your doctor if you miss more than 4 doses.

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Taking outdated tetracycline can result in serious illness.
 Consult your pharmacist or local waste disposal company.

 Are you currently using Helidac 250 Mg-500 Mg-262.4 Mg Oral Pack Bismuth Salts?

 This survey is being conducted by the WebMD marketing sciences department.